SEE BELOW FOR 2017 RELEASE UPDATE

 And, the aroma was getting nicer and nicer with less alcohol burn and more caramel on the nose as the wine had a chance to breathe in the big glass I use to taste-test.

 Much like Apothics of the past, it’s novel in flavor.
 But, having followed the brand so closely, I can see that they’re trying to balance uniqueness with staying power.

 I saw that in Apothic Crush, in that it wasn’t so unique that you would only want it once in awhile.

 I think they’re accomplishing the same thing with Apothic Inferno, but introducing the whiskey barrel aging in order to make it stand out amongst the cacophony of red blends out there these days.

 So, bottom line, I really enjoyed it and I would drink it again.

 Give it a go, but be prepared… it stands alone in its unique flavor.

 Given this wine’s spice and ability to stand on its own, I would pair this with honey glazed barbecued ribs.

-SPECIAL UPDATE – 2017 SEASON: Apothic Wines has reported that Apothic Inferno will be out again as a limited release September 1, 2017.
+SPECIAL UPDATE – 2017 SEASON: Apothic Inferno is out again as a limited release.
 Feel the burn!

-A lot of people have been asking about this… Have you seen it yet?
+A lot of people have been talking about this… Have you seen it yet?